HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 **rule get_quality**

-Apply script get_support_base.sh to check which variants has RNA reads supporting the alternative allele.
+Apply script get_support_base.sh to check which variants have RNA reads supporting the alternative allele.
-Apply script quality_score.py to calculate an average phred score per variant for RNA reads supporting the alternative allele and append as column to pileup file.
+Apply script quality_score.py to calculate an average Phred score per variant for RNA reads supporting the alternative allele and append as column to pileup file.
 Variants without supporting RNA reads remain blank for this column.

 **rule count_nucleotide**

-In the pileup file are the column with read bases summarized into a tab separated count format.
+In the pileup file the column with read bases are summarized into a tab-separated count format.
 Letter case is ignored so forward and reverse reads fall into the same group.
 A read base column is eg. transformed from tTat to 3 T 1 A.

 **rule get_alt_coverage**